 - It actually helps in reducing the rate of stroke incidences in its consumers.

 Sure enough, these studies have just focused on only the moderate drinkers of beer and not on those that consume can after can to the point of beer alcoholism.
 This means that there is very wide room for anomalies to arise from excessive consumption of beer.
+It is important to know them to prevent alcohol addiction.

 Negative Effects of Beer